 turnkey version of manx as part of the RCS archive.

-to just extract the latest revision.
+to just extract the latest revision and build it using make.
 This assumes lina version 4.0.6.

 You also can download just the sources..